 Are an English rock band formed in Liverpool in 2003.

 The distinctively deep voice behind tracks like ‘Barcelona’, ‘Shotgun’, and ‘Paradise’ has embarked on a UK tour in celebration of his new album ‘Staying at Tamara’s’ released in March 2018.

 Is the second ever female solo artist ever to achieve five number one singles in the UK, Jess Glynne is one of modern pop's most successful story.

 The British electronica trio formed online completing the band with vocals by Olly Alexander after hearing him singing at a friend's house while taking a shower!
 Alongside him is bass guitarist Mikey Goldsworthy and keyboardist Emre Turkmen.

-Richard Ashcroft first came to be in 2000 when he released "A Song for the Lovers".
-Now he has cultivated a strong fanbase, having returned in 2016 with "These People".
-He will be hitting the road soon, with shows in Edinburgh, Birmingham and Leicester.
+Richard Ashcroft debuted in 2000 with his first release "A Song for the Lovers".
+Following that he has matured into his sound, after returning in 2016 with "These People".
+He will be hitting the road soon, with shows in Birmingham, Leicester and Dublin.